Yanx2k/Flask_ToDoApp_Project/README.md

-A Simple To Do App using Flask using Python 3.12
+A Simple To Do App using HTML, CSS and Flask (Python 3.12)